-Backcountry terrain is neither patrolled nor controlled by professionals, so if you’re planning on going ‘out back’ or ‘off the edge’, it’s important to be well trained in avalanche safety and search and rescue techniques at all times of the year.
-This is equally important for alpine hunters who may be in avalanche prone regions.
+Backcountry terrain is neither patrolled nor controlled by professionals, so if you’re planning on going ‘out back’ or beyond the ski area boundary, it’s important to be well trained in avalanche safety and search and rescue techniques at all times of the year.
+This is equally important for alpine trampers and hunters who may be in avalanche prone regions.

 The New Zealand's Avalanche Advisory (NZAA) is provided for anyone planning on travelling in the New Zealand backcountry alpine areas.